nadimelayan/nadimelayan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Senior Economist at the Banco Central de Chile in the Monetary Polilcy Division.
-I am working in the Modeling Unit.
+I am working in the Economic Modeling Department.
 I have just earned my Ph.D. in Economics at the <a href="https://lsa.umich.edu/econ/doctoral-program.html" target="_blank"> University of Michigan </a>.
 You can contact me at <a href = "mailto: nelayan@bcentral.cl">nelayan@bcentral.cl</a>.

 Fields: Macroeconomics, Labor Economics and International Economics.